LogicMachineEMBS/Zigbee-Modbus-Relay/README.md

 # ZigBee-Modbus-Relay

-**Hybrid relay device** seamlessly runs **Modbus and ZigBee networks** at the same time, offering unprecedented flexibility
+Wired is inconvenient, wireless is unreliable.
+What if you could combine the best of both worlds?

+We present **ZigBee-Modbus-R1** a unique device designed to solve this very problem.
+It's a hybrid relay that simultaneously supports both the wired Modbus RTU interface and the wireless ZigBee network.
+This allows you to create truly flexible and fault-tolerant control systems.

 <p align="center">
   <img src="pictures/ZIGBEE_MODBUS_R1_TOP.png" alt="device_1" width="150"/>
 </p>

+**Key Features:**

+**Flexible Installation:** Use the Zigbee wireless protocol where running cables is impossible or not cost-effective.

+**Industrial Reliability:** Rely on the time-tested Modbus wired protocol for mission-critical parts of your system where stability is paramount.

+**Maximum Fault Tolerance (Failover):** Activate both interfaces simultaneously.
+In case of a failure on one network (e.g., a cable break or strong radio interference), the device remains controllable via the second network, ensuring uninterrupted operation.

-In the area of multi-protocol solutions, we present **ZigBee-Modbus-R1** with a unique approach to simultaneous ZigBee and Modbus protocol support, providing control from multiple networks and status conversion between protocols.
+A unique approach to simultaneous ZigBee and Modbus protocol support, providing control from multiple networks and status conversion between protocols.

 ## Youtube video